v4lli/meteocool/README.md

 * docker-compose MUST be executed in the root-directory of the repository!
   Otherwise bind mounts for config files will not work and no error will be reported.
-* Using localhost instead of 127.0.0.1 will lead to problems (see #76).
 * When the color mapping for dbZ-values (pixels) is changed, the legend needs to be regenerated.
 Because this happens very rarely, the script for that isn't dockerized.
 Use ```make legend``` inside ```backend/dwd/```